-As the Health Board exits the pandemic, the role of the TSG and SEG will evolve.
+As we exit the pandemic, the role of the TSG and SEG will evolve.
 Work has already started to refocus the work programme of both TSG and SEG.

 Transformation Steering Group (TSG)

 In 2020/21, the existing strategy delivery arrangements were reviewed, and a need to change was recognised.
 The TSG was established, with membership consisting of the Chair, Independent members, Executive Directors (or deputies) and external advisors, to ensure that the Health Board: